backbone-paginator/backbone.paginator/README.rst

 To adapt to an existing server API that do not use ``will_paginate`` keys, you can configure the ``queryParams`` object hash to map ``state`` keys to the query parameters your server will accept.
-Those query parameters will be appear in the query string of the URL used for fetching.
-You can also put extra items into ``queryParams`` and they will be put into the query string as is.
+Those query parameters will be in the query string of the URL used for fetching.
+You can also put extra items into ``queryParams`` and they will be in the query string as is.
 Setting ``null`` as the value of any mapping will remove it from the query string.
-Finally, the values in the ``queryParams`` object hash can be either a literal value or a parameter-less function that returns a value.
+Finally, the values in the ``queryParams`` can be either a literal value or a parameter-less function that returns a value.

 This is a listing of the default ``state`` and ``queryParam`` values.